astropy/astropy-APEs/APE18.rst

 In addition to this aligning ourselves with other projects in the ecosystem is consistent and prevents potential minimum version conflicts.
 See the text of `NEP 29`_ for further justification.

+This APE fully replaces APE10 where they are in conflict.

 Alternatives
 ------------